graphcore/examples/applications/popart/bert/bert_data/README.md

 **NOTE:** When using an uncased vocab, use `--do-lower-case`.

 **NOTE:** Make sure to use the same values for `mask-tokens` and `duplication-factor` when generating the data and pretraining.

+Instead of running the above command line for each input file manually, you can use the script `tokenise_wikipedia.sh` in the `../scripts` to automate the process for a common configuration.
+It will tokenise the data for sequence lengths 128 and 384 with mask tokens 20 and 56, respectively.
+It assumes that the `preprocessed_target_folder` is `data/wikipedia/preprocessed/` and that the Bert-Base, uncased checkpoint has been downloaded from Google and is available at `data/ckpts/uncased_L-12_H-768_A-12`.

-The wikipedia dataset is now ready to be used in the Graphcore BERT model.
+The Wikipedia dataset is now ready to be used in the Graphcore BERT model.

 ## Book-Corpus pre-training data